-Investing can build help to your wealth, a college fund for your children and your retirement nest egg.
+Investing can help you build wealth, finance a college fund for your children or line your retirement nest egg.
 A bond is an investment that works like a loan.
 You, as a bond holder, in effect become a bank, loaning money to generate interest income.
 When the bond reaches its end, or maturity, you get your investment back.
 Bond issuers -- the borrowers -- include businesses, school boards, municipalities and Uncle Sam.

 You can appreciate the benefits of bonds by comparing them with stocks, which make you a part-owner of a company and potentially partaker in its profits.
 However, stock investing has significant trade-offs.
-Because bonds are loans, the issuers have a legal obligation to pay interest and repay what they borrowed; they are indebted to their bond investors.
+Because bonds are loans, the issuers have a legal obligation to pay interest and repay what they borrowed.
+They are therefore indebted to their bond investors.

 Credit and Prepayment Risk

 Bonds are not guaranteed to produce income.
-Although issuers make an obligation to pay you, it does not mean they will or can; this is called the credit risk.
-It can rear its head when business goes south in a poor economy or because it has been poorly run.
+Although issuers make an obligation to pay you, it does not mean they will or can.
+This is known as credit risk.
+It can rear its head when business goes south in a poor economy or because it has been mismanaged.
 Even some governments, which can tax, are not immune from defaulting.

 You generally owe taxes on the interest you receive from bonds.
 However, for interest on bonds issued by state or local governments, you avoid federal income taxes.
 Interest on Treasury bonds, which come from Uncle Sam, are exempt from state and local income taxes, but not federal taxes.
-Tax-exempt bonds normally pay lower interest rates; however, some tax-exempt bonds can bring more purchasing power than taxable ones because you are not forking over the fruits of your investment to the government.
+Tax-exempt bonds normally pay lower interest rates; however, some tax-exempt bonds can bring more purchasing power than taxable ones because you're not forking over the fruits of your investment to the government.

-High interest rates are your friend when you seek more income, but stunt the growth of your bond’s value.
-Your bond is priced at the value today, or present value, of the payments you are promised in the future; the bond’s face value, or what you loan, is discounted by the interest rate because you don’t get the payments today.
+High interest rates are your friend when you seek more income, but those same interest rates stunt the growth of your bond’s value.
+Your bond is priced at the value today, or present value, of the payments you're promised in the future.
+The bond’s face value, or what you loan, is discounted by the interest rate, because you don’t get the payments today.